Stepwise functional refoundation of relational concept analysis: Preliminaries and related work

 \subsection{Extending formal concept analysis with scaling}

 Formal concept analysis is defined on relatively simple structures hence many extensions of it have been designed.
-These may allow FCA to \begin{enumaa} \item deal with more complex input structure, and/or \item generate more expressive and interpretable knowledge structures. \end{enumaa}
+These may allow formal concept analysis to \begin{enumaa} \item deal with more complex input structures, and/or \item generate more expressive and interpretable knowledge structures. \end{enumaa}